hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 #### Task 6.
 Confirm the command to recall the truck works as expected

-1. Verify that when the truck returns to base and is reloaded with contents, that the Truck state is updated to **ready**.
+1. Verify that when the truck returns to base and is reloaded with contents, the Truck state is updated to **ready**.

     Try issuing another delivery command.
 Choose a different customer ID.